GetStream/stream-video-js/packages/react-sdk/README.md

 ## Contributing

 - How can I submit a sample app?
-    - Apps submissions are always welcome. 🥳 Open a PR with a proper description and we'll review it as soon as possible
+    - Apps submissions are always welcome. 🥳 Open a PR with a proper description and we'll review it as soon as possible.
 - Spot a bug 🕷 ?
     - We welcome code changes that improve the apps or fix a problem.
 Please make sure to follow all best practices and add tests if applicable before submitting a Pull Request on Github.